-- improving the quality of life of people with mental illness and their relatives and friends through the provision of comprehensive, high-quality assertive community-based services and mobilising the resources of their immediate surroundings; - setting up an efficient model, promoting inter-institutional and inter-disciplinary cooperation and building the capacity of all involved stakeholders; - Rolling out the practice nationwide, providing sustainability by including it in the official list of government-funded social services.
+- improving the quality of life of people with mental illness and their relatives and friends through provision of comprehensive high-quality assertive community-based services and mobilising the resources of their immediate surroundings; - setting up an efficient model, promoting inter-institutional and inter-disciplinary cooperation and building the capacity of all involved stakeholders; - Rolling out the practice nationwide, providing sustainability through including it in the official list of the government-funded social services.

-9. Issues for social services Service Integration/ Service Χ Contracting Cooperation across Planning Services Technology Skills Quality of services Development (of the workforce) Other: Peer support; user involvement; mediation between user and services ANALYSIS OF THE PRACTICE 10.
-Status Pilot project (ongoing) Pilot project (terminated) Project (ongoing) Project (terminated) Χ Implemented practice (restricted areas) Widely spread practice/rolled out
+9. Issues for social services Service Integration/ X Service X Contracting Cooperation across services Technology Skills Development (of the workforce) Other: Peer support; user involvement; mediation between user and services ANALYSIS OF THE PRACTICE

+10. Status

+Pilot project (ongoing)

+Pilot project (terminated )

+Project (ongoing)

+Project (terminated )

+Implemented practice (restricted areas) X